upstream-se/guidebook-draft/docs/motivation/coverage-analysis-of-existing-approaches/index.md

-# Coverage Analysis of Existing Approaches
+# Coverage analysis of existing approaches

 This part presents a coverage analysis of established approaches to software development, management, and governance with respect to the upstream challenges identified in the **[Problem Space](../problem-space.md)** and articulated as **[Recurring Challenges](../recurring-challenges.md)**.